Kev-gp/published-notes/content/Blogs/From Cells to Sentience - The Biological Case Against Abortion.md

 2. Nuts and bolts are made of metal
 3. Therefore a car is a car part like a nut or a bolt

 Things that have traits in common do not imply that they are the same.
 Rather, we describe the sperm, egg, and other body cells as *parts* of a human body.
-The fetus on the other hand is a *whole* human body that is able to develop itself over time.
+The fetus on the other hand is a *whole* human body capable of developing itself over time.

 Secondly, it confuses adjectives and nouns.
-Sperm, egg, fetuses, and toddlers can be said to be *human* in the *adjective* (descriptive) sense, since they possess human DNA.
-But only fetuses and toddlers are *human* in the *noun* (identifies a person, place, thing or concept) sense of the word.
+Adjectives are descriptive while nouns identify a person, place, thing, or concept.
+Sperm, egg, fetuses, and toddlers can be said to be *human* in the *adjective* sense, since they possess human DNA.
+But only fetuses and toddlers are *human* in the *noun* sense of the word.

 **Example.** Chicken rice and the Singapore President Mr Tharman are described to be uniquely Singaporean.
 But clearly only one of them is *a* Singaporean.